-If masturbation seems to have taken over your life, and you can’t control it, it may be time for you to seek masturbation therapy.
+Has the urge to masturbate taken over your life?
+Do you feel shame surrounding your masturbation habits?
+If the urge to masturbate feels uncontrollable, it may be time for you to seek masturbation therapy.

 There is a difference between healthy self-pleasure habits and masturbation addiction.
-Understanding what causes a sex addiction and its symptoms can help you know if you need masturbation therapy.
+Understanding what causes a sex addiction and its symptoms can help you know if you need therapy for masturbation addiction.

 Masturbation Addiction